MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/app-ratings.md

 :::image type="content" source="media/ratings-option.png" alt-text="Ratings option image":::

-## How do Power Apps capture end user satisfaction?
+## How does Power Apps capture end user satisfaction?

-Based on user’s activity inside the app, Microsoft Power Apps asks app users to score an app with following question below:
+Based on user’s activity inside the app, Microsoft Power Apps asks users to score the app with following question below:

 1. How satisfied are you with (name of the app)?
 -	Very satisfied